Nonlocal chiral contributions to generalized parton distributions of the proton at nonzero skewness: Introduction

 On the experimental side, data from processes such as deeply-virtual Compton scattering (DVCS)~\cite{Ji:1996nm} and hard exclusive meson production (HEMP)~\cite{Radyushkin:1996ru, Mankiewicz:1997uy, Collins:1998be}, including from the H1~\cite{Adloff:2001cn, Aktas:2005ty, H1:2009wnw} and ZEUS~\cite{Breitweg:1998nh, Chekanov:2003ya} collaborations at HERA, the HERMES fixed target experiment~\cite{Airapetian:2001yk, Airapetian:2011uq, Airapetian:2012mq}, the COMPASS Collaboration at CERN~\cite{dHose:2004usi, Fuchey:2015frv}, and from the CLAS~\cite{Stepanyan:2001sm, CLAS:2012cna, Seder:2014cdc, Jo:2015ema, CLAS:2018ddh, CLAS:2021gwi} and Hall~A~\cite{Defurne:2015kxq, JeffersonLabHallA:2022pnx} collaborations at Jefferson Lab, have been used to provide indirect information on GPDs through the Compton form factors.
 The latter are given as convolutions of GPDs with hard scattering kernels derived within QCD factorization~\cite{Collins:1998be, Belitsky:2001ns}.
 The extraction of GPDs and their moments has also been a motivation for planned experimental programs at future facilities such as the Electron-Ion Collider (EIC)~\cite{Accardi:2012qut, Avakian:2019csr}.

 The extraction of GPDs directly from experimental data is of course the cornerstone of the quest to determine the 3-dimensional structure of the nucleon.
 Pioneering studies have already been made by several groups worldwide on this effort~\cite{Diehl:2004cx, Kumericki:2009uq, Goldstein:2010gu, Guo:2022upw, Guo:2023ahv}, although direct, model-independent extractions remain a formidable challenge.
 Among some early studies, Diehl {\it et al.}~\cite{Diehl:2004cx} used a simple empirical parametrization of the $x$ and $t$ dependence of GPDs at zero skewness, with forward collinear PDFs as input.
 Kumeri\v{c}ki and M\"{u}ller~\cite{Kumericki:2009uq} studied DVCS at small values of the Bjorken-$x$ variable, using conformal integral GPD moments, performing a first model-dependent extraction of the unpolarized GPD $H$ from HERA and Jefferson Lab DVCS data.
 Goldstein {\it et al.}~\cite{Goldstein:2010gu} carried out a global analysis of DVCS observables, together with nucleon elastic form factors and deep-inelastic scattering measurements, using a flexible parametrization of GPDs inspired by a hybrid model of the nucleon as a quark-diquark system with Regge behavior.
 Most recently, Guo {\it et al.}~\cite{Guo:2022upw, Guo:2023ahv} employed the GUMP moment parametrization, motivated by the complex conformal spin partial wave expansion method of M\"{u}ller and Sch\"{a}fer \cite{Mueller:2005ed}, to perform a global analysis of GPDs from DVCS data, constrained by input on PDFs and elastic form factors, as well as recent lattice QCD calculations~\cite{Alexandrou:2020zbe, Alexandrou:2021jok}.
+Mamo and Zahed proposed a string-based parametrization using the Mellin-Barnes integral representations~\cite{Mamo:2024vjh}, which allows construction of the quark and gluon GPDs at any skewness.